 Make it right, Avoid more mistakes

-Like anything else, conceptual models could be good, or bad based on how it will be used, and its execution plan. here are few points to consider:
+Like anything else, conceptual models could be good or bad based on how they will be used and their execution plan.
+Here are few points to consider:

 We come to an end. next time we will take multiple examples of what I developed before.